yalindogusahin/yalindogusahin.github.io/_pages/about.md

 Hello! 👋

+First of all, I would like to thank Emre Güçlü for making me aware of being able to establish this site.

 This is my post about my experiences working as a Platform Engineer at LC Waikiki.
 LC Waikiki is one of the leading retail brands in Turkey, and working in their technology department has been an exciting journey for me.

 **Work Environment and Technologies:**